Grand Teton Weather - Climbing Decision Support Page

 Newest animation is here:

-You might need to refresh the page, and maybe clear your browser's cache, to see a new satellite image.
 Most images are updated every 5 minutes but animation gif's are rarely that new.
 The image we pull up is usually within 15 min of being captured.
 The latest images can be found on the GOES website.
 This page does not refresh itself.

 Updated every 15 min. or so.
 Check time